The genuine cgmopenbho.dll file is a software component of CGM Open BHO by CGM Open Consortium.

 External information from Tony Klein:

-Important: Some malware camouflages itself as cgmopenbho.dll.
+Important: Some malware disguises itself as cgmopenbho.dll, particularly when not located in the C:\Windows\System32 folder.
 Therefore, you should check the cgmopenbho.dll process on your PC to see if it is a threat.
 If CGM Open BHO has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾

 The following programs have also been shown useful for a deeper analysis: ASecurity Task Manager examines the active cgmopenbho process on your computer and clearly tells you what it is doing.
 Malwarebytes' well-known Banti-malware tool tells you if the cgmopenbho.dll on your computer displays annoying ads, slowing it down.
 This type of unwanted adware program is not considered by some antivirus software to be a virus and is therefore not marked for cleanup.